 How to link the page by using the HTML?

-As earlier, we have seen how to link webpage, images, and other documents by using an anchor tag with href attribute which is by defining both file path like Absolute as well as Relative.
+As earlier, we have seen how to link web pages, images, and other documents by using an anchor tag with a href attribute, which is by defining both file path like Absolute and Relative.

 Link to create a bookmark

 Let’s see how to create bookmark anchors using the link in HTML.
-So these features work as a bookmark for our webpage, whenever we want to find something from large page data then simply define some text or document as a link so we can jump directly to this targeted location.
+These features work as a bookmark for our web page; whenever we want to find something from large page data, then simply define some text or document as a link to jump directly to this targeted location.

-To define bookmark we have to add id as an attribute to specific element to where we actually want to jump than its value by passing sign called ‘#’ which is include in href within the tag <a>.
+To define bookmark, we have to add id as an attribute to a specific element to where we actually want to jump than its value by passing a sign called ‘#’, which is included in href within the tag <a>.
 This is as shown below: